Gran Tierra Energy (NYSE:GTE) Shares Gap Up to $1.53

-Gran Tierra Energy Inc (NYSE:GTE – Get Rating) gapped up before the market opened on Monday .
+Gran Tierra Energy Inc (NYSE:GTE – Get Rating)’s share price gapped up before the market opened on Monday .
 The stock had previously closed at $1.53, but opened at $1.70.
-Gran Tierra Energy shares last traded at $1.66, with a volume of 155,469 shares traded.
+Gran Tierra Energy shares last traded at $1.66, with a volume of 155,469 shares.

-Separately, StockNews.com raised shares of Gran Tierra Energy from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, February 23rd.
+Separately, StockNews.com upgraded shares of Gran Tierra Energy from a “buy” rating to a “strong-buy” rating in a research note on Wednesday, February 23rd.

 Gran Tierra Energy, Inc engages in the exploration and production of oil and natural gas in Colombia and Ecuador.
 It holds interests in the assets located in the Middle Magdalena Valley and Putumayo Basins.
 The company was founded on June 6, 2003 and is headquartered in Calgary, Canada.